 Welcome to my course, where I will be sharing insights on how to reverse engineer a grade from scratch using behind the scenes images.

-The images are from still cameras, while the movies were shot on real film or cinema cameras with different color science.
-Therefore, the aim of this course is not to achieve a perfect match of a single frame.
-Instead, the focus is on analyzing the scopes and creating a simple node tree to achieve a look similar to that of the original film.
+These images originate from still cameras, while the movies were shot on real film or cinema cameras, each with their unique color science.
+Therefore, the objective of this course isn’t to perfectly match a single frame.
+Instead, we will focus on analyzing the scopes and creating a simple node tree to achieve a look similar to that of the original film.

-I will analyze popular “orange and teal” techniques and provide my personal viewpoint on the most efficient and visually pleasing approach to produce a complementary color scheme, including a basic node tree that lets me replicate looks from various movies utilizing a minimalistic approach.
+We will delve into the popular “orange and teal” techniques, and I will provide my personal viewpoint on the most efficient and visually pleasing approach to producing a complementary color scheme.
+This includes creating a basic node tree that allows me to replicate the looks of various movies using a minimalistic approach.

-The objective is not to imitate, but rather to examine scopes, enhance understanding of color harmony, and adopt a straightforward, efficient method that enables you to work fast and achieve consistently pleasing results for your projects.
+The goal is not to simply imitate, but rather to examine scopes, enhance understanding of color harmony, and adopt a straightforward, efficient method.
+This method will enable you to work quickly and consistently achieve pleasing results for your projects.

 – Color Harmony